 As you marvel at the narrow houses, you might notice that many have a plaque with a picture located halfway up the gable.
 This dates back to the Middle Ages when many people couldn’t read, and used the plaques to identify the name or profession of the owner.
 Keep an eye out for one of over 650 plaques that have been preserved throughout Amsterdam, and take a guess at the professions.

-If this article has whet your appetite for more architectural tidbits, then visit the ARCAM Centre for Architecture.
-Aptly housed in a striking building, the ARCAM is an excellent stop for checking out an architecture exhibition or gathering more information on interesting buildings throughout Amsterdam.
+If this article has whet your appetite for more architectural tidbits, then visit the Architecture Centre Amsterdam.
+Aptly housed in a striking building, the Architecture Centre Amsterdam is an excellent stop for checking out an architecture exhibition or gathering more information on interesting buildings throughout Amsterdam.